 ABOUT THE PORT OF MARSEILLE FOS

-A major player in international trade, the Port of Marseille Fos welcomes nearly 10,000 ships every year, handles 80 million tonnes of goods and develops 10,400 hectares of land in an environmentally excellent way.
+As a major player in international trade, the Port of Marseille Fos welcomes almost 10,000 ships every year, handles 80 million tonnes of goods and develops 10,400 hectares of land as part of its commitment to environmental excellence.

 With an area the size of Paris, the Port of Marseille Fos has the space and infrastructure to accommodate maritime, logistics and industrial activities.
 It can handle a wide range of activities, from import to export of all types of goods (bulk liquids, containers, minerals, food products, etc.).
 The port has large-scale logistics platforms that cater for international players supplying the French and European markets.
 Industrial activities such as refining, steelmaking, the chemical industry and ship repair, including the world's third largest "Form 10", illustrate the diversity of the port's ecosystem.
 The Port of Marseille Fos also meets the international standards required for passenger, cruise and ferry activities.
 The Port of Marseille Fos places environmental excellence at the heart of its strategy.
 It is banking on sustainable economic growth through responsible and innovative industrial development that promotes the circular economy.
 It is taking action to considerably reduce the impact of maritime activities on air quality by connecting ships to the quayside electricity supply and LNG fuelling.